Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 ActivityPub and the federation that makes it all work

 ActivityPub is the W3C-standard protocol that lets independent Mastodon instances talk to each other.
 When you follow someone on a different instance, your home server fetches their posts via ActivityPub.
 When you boost (Mastodon's equivalent of retweet), the boost propagates to every instance that has seen the original post.
-This federation is why a hashtag widget can pull posts from across the entire Fediverse, not just from one server: instances exchange tagged posts in real time, and the federated timeline aggregates them.
+This federation is why a profile on one instance can still reach readers across the Fediverse, even though each server is independently operated.
 ActivityPub support extends beyond Mastodon: Pleroma, Akkoma, Misskey, Pixelfed (federated Instagram), PeerTube (federated YouTube), Lemmy (federated Reddit), and even Threads (Meta announced ActivityPub support in 2024) all speak the same protocol.
-A Mastodon feed widget that respects the protocol can pull from any of these without special-casing per platform.
-Poper renders ActivityPub Note objects natively: status content, attachments, content warnings, custom emoji, alt text, and boost attribution all come through correctly.
+Poper keeps the widget source clear by connecting one Mastodon account per widget, reading that account's public posts, rendering the post text, attached media and engagement counts, and sorting everything newest-first.

 04